rwbl/blescanner/examples/README.md

 * Set the **MAC address** and **idx** of the sensor in the table **sensors**, like s01 = {mac = "A4:C1:38:D1:17:57", idxth = 2, aftersec=0, active=true}.
 * Set the automation script to **On** and **save**.
 * Check the Domoticz log.

+#### Automation Script Decoding
+Another option, instead using a Python sensor script, for getting & decoding sensor data is to use the **blescanner** and decode the JSON object in the automation script dzVents.